 Why nonprofits need secure financial systems

-That’s where nonprofit accounting software with built-in security features comes in.
-Beyond basic bookkeeping, the right system ensures that only the right people have access to specific financial data.
+This is where nonprofit accounting software with role-based access comes in.
+Beyond balancing the books, it makes sure only the right people see the right financial data.

 What role-based access means in accounting software